troclaux/notes/aws.md

     - use CIDR notation (e.g. `192.168.1.0/24`)

 - **public vs private subnet**
-  - public subnets have route to internet gateway
+  - public subnets in AWS need an Internet Gateway to allow internet access
     - this means:
       - instances can send traffic to the internet
       - instances can receive traffic from the internet, if security rules allows it